Position

 1. Jackson, MS

-In Jackson, MS, mental health professionals find rewarding work with local healthcare providers.
-The role involves supporting patients with mental health challenges, offering therapy and counseling services.
-Key employers include St. Dominic's Hospital and the Mississippi Department of Mental Health.
+In Jackson, mental health professionals find rewarding work with local clinics and hospitals.
+The city's focus on community health makes it a great place for those dedicated to improving mental well-being.
+Notable employers include St. Dominic's Hospital and the Mississippi Department of Mental Health.

 Find Mental Health Worker jobs in Jackson, MS